Shoma Uno: 2021–2022 season: Beijing Olympics and World title

-2022–2023 season: Grand Prix Final champion
+2022–2023 season: Grand Prix Final gold and second World title

 Eschewing the Challenger series, Uno made his season debut as part of Team Japan at the Japan Open.
 Uno finished first in the men's free skate competition, 0.38 points ahead of American Ilia Malinin, while Japan won the gold medal.
 Uno praised the younger Malinin, who had recently attracted considerable media attention for being the first ever to land a quad Axel, saying that he "will be devastating in a year or two" and that he hoped to be able to keep up with him.
 Uno once again began the Grand Prix at Skate Canada International, winning his third gold medal by a margin of almost eight points over Kao Miura.
 At the 2022 NHK Trophy on home ice in Sapporo, Uno fell on his attempted jump combination and placed second in the short program, behind Sōta Yamamoto.
 He rallied in the free skate, overtaking Yamamoto to win his third NHK title.
 Despite this, he expressed dissatisfaction with his performance due to both jump errors and some omitted choreographic details.

-Qualifying to the Grand Prix Final once again, he finished first in the short program in Turin despite performing only a quad-double jump combination.
+Uno to the Grand Prix Final once again, and he finished first in the short program in Turin despite performing only a quad-double jump combination.
 He won the free skate with a new personal best score, landing five quadruple jumps successfully and winning the Grand Prix Final title for the first time and completing his first Career Grand Slam.
 He claimed that he "didn't particularly feel pressure just because I won the World Championship, but at this competition, especially during the free program, all the other skaters did so amazing that instead, it motivated me to enjoy and do my best for my competition."
-He vowed to continue improvements, in particular, to resume performing quad-triple combinations.
+He vowed to continue improvements, and in particular to resume performing quad-triple combinations.